QUALITY DECLARATION - SUMMARY

-The Financial Accounts contains financial profiles of each sub-sector of the economy and the market for each conventional financial instrument.
+Australian National Accounts: Finance and Wealth contains capital accounts and financial profiles of each sector and some sub-sectors of the economy and the market for each conventional financial instrument.
 There are tables showing intersectoral financial transactions and measures of sectoral financial surpluses and deficits.
 Analysis and commentary is also included with each publication to provide more information and discussion of the estimates.
-For further information, please refer to Explanatory Notes in Australian National Accounts: Financial Accounts (cat. no. 5232.0).
+For further information, please refer to Australian System of National Accounts: Concepts, Sources and Methods (cat. no. 5216.0).

-Comprehensive quarterly Financial Accounts statistics are available free of charge from the ABS website.
-The publication is available in pdf format along with time series spreadsheets for major data series.
-The publication and ABS website contain analysis of the latest data and supporting graphs and charts.
+Comprehensive quarterly Australian National Accounts: Finance and Wealth statistics are available free of charge from the ABS website.
+The publication is available in web format only along with time series spreadsheets for major data series.
+The ABS website contains analysis of the latest data and supporting graphs and charts.

-For links to all national accounts related data and publications, recent national accounts changes and forthcoming events, relevant websites and a range of other information about the Australian National Accounts, please see the National Accounts Topics @ a Glance.
+For links to all national accounts related data and publications, recent national accounts changes and forthcoming events, relevant websites and a range of other information about the Australian National Accounts, please see the National Accounts Statistics homepage.

-The Financial Accounts tables in Excel spreadsheets can be downloaded from the 'Downloads' tab on this page.
+The Australian National Accounts: Finance and Wealth tables in Excel spreadsheets can be downloaded from the 'Downloads' tab on this page.